 It's preferable to freeze these without the chocolate dipped base, but you can freeze chocolate dipped cookies too.
 If you've added chocolate, simply defrost in the refrigerator first and then bring to room temperature.
 This additional step will help avoid condensation forming on the chocolate, which often happens if it defrosts too quickly.

-Yes, coconut macaroons can be frozen in an airtight container for up to 3 months.
+Absolutely!
+To freeze, place the completely cooled macaroons in an airtight container.
+They will last for up to 3 months.
+Let them thaw at room temperature before serving.
 See additional storage notes here.

 📖 Recipe